emgrey02/IDMX-268-blog/src/content/posts/2022-04-10-creating-accessible-buttons.md

 We will learn about button functionality and styling by creating one from scratch.

-This button we will create will be a "Get Started" button, which will trigger a popup modal and ask the user for their information in a form.
+It will be a "Get Started" button, which will trigger a popup modal and ask the user for their information in a form.
 A button like this is on [Medium](https://medium.com/)'s home page.
 Let's think about how to start implementing it.

 # Semantic HTML

 The first thing to consider is how to represent a button in the markup.
 There is the button `<button>` element, but there is also the link/anchor `<a>` element.
 Choosing which element to use can sometimes be confusing.
-Delving into each element's native functionality might clear up some of the confusion.

 Links generally navigate the user to some other place on the web.
 That means either somewhere else on current page, or to another web site.
 The anchor element has a `href` attribute that accepts a URL, unlike the button element.